Adrian Clayborn: Tampa Bay Buccaneers

-Clayborn was drafted in the first round (20th overall) of the 2011 NFL Draft by the Tampa Bay Buccaneers.
+Clayborn was selected in the first round (20th overall) of the 2011 NFL draft by the Tampa Bay Buccaneers.
 Clayborn recorded his first sack in week 3 of the 2011 season against the Atlanta Falcons.
 His sack on Matt Ryan also caused a fumble recovered by teammate Michael Bennett.
+He finished the 2011 season with 7.5 sacks, 42 total tackles, and three forced fumbles.

 In 2012, Clayborn was placed on injured reserve after injuring his knee.
+He played in three games on the year.

+In the 2013 season, Clayborn had 5.5 sacks, 64 total tackles, one pass defended, and two forced fumbles.

-Before the 2014 season, it was announced by new GM Jason Licht that the Buccaneers would not be picking up the 5th year option on his rookie contract.
+Before the 2014 season, it was announced by new general manager Jason Licht that the Buccaneers would not be picking up the fifth year option on his rookie contract.
 He was also moved to the left side since the team signed Michael Johnson for the right side.
-Though he started out strong in the year, he suffered yet another season-ending injury placing him on IR and his future in Tampa in doubt since he would be an unrestricted free agent in 2015.
+He suffered yet another season-ending injury after playing in one game.
+He was placed him on IR and his future in Tampa in doubt since he would be an unrestricted free agent in 2015.

-Atlanta Falcons
+Atlanta Falcons (first stint)

 On March 12, 2015, Clayborn signed with the Atlanta Falcons.
+In the 2015 season, Clayborn had three sacks, 15 total tackles, and one fumble recovery in 16 games and four starts.

 On March 9, 2016, he re-signed with the Falcons on a two-year deal worth $9 million.
 He played in 13 games with seven starts recording 22 tackles and 4.5 sacks.
-In the divisional round of the playoffs, Clayborn suffered a torn bicep and was placed on injured reserve on January 17, 2017, causing him to miss the rest of the playoffs.
+In the Divisional Round of the playoffs against the Seattle Seahawks, Clayborn suffered a torn bicep and was placed on injured reserve on January 17, 2017, causing him to miss the rest of the playoffs.
 Without Clayborn, the Falcons reached Super Bowl LI where they lost 34–28 in overtime to the New England Patriots.

 On November 12, 2017, in Week 10 against the Dallas Cowboys, Clayborn recorded a franchise-record six sacks, one away from tying Derrick Thomas' record of seven, as the Falcons won the game 27–7.
 He was named the NFC Defensive Player of the Week days later.

 New England Patriots

 On March 17, 2018, Clayborn signed a two-year $10 million contract with the New England Patriots.
-In Clayborn's first season in New England, Clayborn recorded 11 tackles and 2.5 sacks.
+In Clayborn's first season in New England, Clayborn recorded 11 tackles and 2.5 sacks in 14 games and one start.
 With Clayborn, the Patriots went on to win Super Bowl LIII 13–3 against the Los Angeles Rams to give Clayborn his first championship.

 On March 15, 2019, Clayborn was released by the Patriots.